Legal guide for company directors and CEOs in Slovakia

 6. What authority does a director have to represent the company?

-The directors are “statutory bodies” of the company and they manage all the company’s business, unless such business falls within the powers of another company body.
+Directors are “statutory bodies” of the company and they manage all the company’s business, unless such business falls within the powers of another company body.
 The directors have full authority to represent the company and there is generally no need for the directors to have special authorisation for certain acts to be valid.
-However, for certain material legal actions as specified by the Commercial Code, the approval of the general meeting or supervisory board is required (e.g. sale of the business as a going concern).
+However, for certain material legal actions specified in the Commercial Code, approval of the general meeting or supervisory board is required (e.g. sale of the business as a going concern).

-The company may sue a director who has acted outside his/her powers for compensation by way of damages.
+The company may sue a director who acts outside his/her powers for compensation by way of damages.

 7. How does the board operate in practice?